Digital Risk Monitoring Guide: Detect External Threats Early

 Learn how to detect external threats before they become breaches by monitoring dark web sources where attacks actually begin.

-• Implement five core elements to prevent breaches: asset discovery, threat intelligence collection, risk prioritization, incident response, and continuous monitoring.
+• Five elements make it work: asset discovery, threat intelligence, risk prioritization, response, and continuous monitoring.
+Skip one and you’ve got gaps.

 Here’s the problem: External actors cause 62% of breaches globally, but most companies only watch their internal networks.